PharmGKB/pgkb-common/README.md

 ### Non-Maven

-You can download jars from [Bintray](https://bintray.com/pharmgkb/maven/pgkb-common/view#files/org/pharmgkb/pgkb-common).
+For use cases that do not automatically resolve dependencies from Maven repositories, you can still download jars from the [Central Maven repository](https://search.maven.org/search?q=a:pgkb-common).